 I understand the aversion many business owners have to using a business coach.
 I’ve always been a do-it-myself kind of person, so the same feelings ran through my head whenever someone used to suggest I get a coach or mentor when facing business challenges.
 Most entrepreneurs feel they should be able to do things on their own.
 After all, struggling is part of the entrepreneur process.
 Plus, if you actually admit that you could benefit from another person’s help, what does that say about you?

 Well, what does it say?
 It says that you are willing to admit that you have more to learn and that you aim for improvement, growth, and learning.
 The first two businesses I owned did not go well.
-But, when I changed my mindset and sought after mentoring and people to help, my businesses turned around.
-I became a fan of coaching, and became a growth-minded business person, and did not see failures but rather ways to grow and improve.
-If after being successful in business and becoming a business coach, I still surround myself will coaches and mentors.
+But, when I changed my mindset and sought after mentoring and people to help me, my businesses turned around.
+I became a fan of coaching, became a growth-minded business person, and did not see failures but rather ways to grow and improve.
+Even after being successful in business and becoming a business coach, I still surround myself will coaches and mentors.